flippipe/flippipe.github.io/content/posts/2021-12-30-drawio-auto-generate-images.md

 I'm new to git, so, choose the right [hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to do the task, was not easy... some voices in internet, say to use `pre-commit`, but adding files at this stage is not linear.

-My chosen solution was to do a `post-commit`, in which will generate the file and then add and commit the file, something like:
+My chosen solution was to do a `post-commit`, in which will generate the file and then add and commit the file.
+Something like:

 ```shell
 /snap/bin/drawio --export